jump-dev/MathOptFormat/README.md

 file format is a valid JSON (JavaScript Object Notation) file.
 This enables the MathOptFormat to be both _human-readable_, and _machine-readable_.
-Some readers may argue that JSON is tricky to edit as a human due to the quantity of brackets and "boiler-plate" such as `"function"` and `"head"`.
+Some readers may argue that JSON is tricky to edit as a human due to the quantity of brackets and "boiler-plate" such as `"function"` and `"type"`.
 We do not disagree.
 However, we believe that JSON strikes a fine balance between human and machine readability.